Here we are, we made it to (almost) 8 months in New Zealand!

 The sun is still rather warm, but as soon as it goes down it’s a totally different story.

-I will summarise our 8 months in New Zealand with the following highlighting events.
+Highlights of our 8 months in New Zealand

 Reuniting with Dom’s Family